widev3/wide3/control/README.md

-# `STAN`dard moun`T` Serv`ER`

-STANTER is a set of APIs intended to be a communication standard for open source mounts, pointing, and tracking systems.

 ## /session route

 The session endpoint is used to acquire or release the session since only one session is allowed at a time.